GLOBAL MARKETS-Global stocks flatline as inflation, rate worries creep back into markets

 Crude oil prices also eased as demand worries trumped supply concerns ahead of Chinese retail sales data later in the week that may darken an outlook already dimmed by declining industrial activity in the world's second-largest economy.
 O/R

-Brent crude futures LCOc1 for January and U.S. West Texas Intermediate (WTI) crude futures CLc1 for December edged higher, both up over 70 cents at $82.23 and $77.94 a barrel.
+Brent crude futures LCOc1 for January and U.S. West Texas Intermediate (WTI) crude futures CLc1 for December edged higher, both up around $1.30 at $82.72 and $78.44 a barrel.

 Both benchmarks gained nearly 2% on Friday as Iraq voiced support for oil cuts by OPEC+.